-Ancient Kampo Medicine Integrated into Japan’s Medical Institutions
+Ancient Kampo Integrated into Japanese Medicine

 Can we successfully integrate natural medicine into conventional Western medicine?
 This is a question that has been posed by institutions that have sought to integrate the traditional practices of herbal medicine, acupuncture and other natural medicines into one medical institution – meaning that medical insurance will cover natural treatments and so on.